 Including these two exercises in your running training will definitely help in both rehabbing AND preventing lower back pain when running!

-Here’s a bonus video featuring Coach Holly and her favorite way to release the hip flexor muscles using a lacrosse ball and a kettlebell.
-The video will start at this mobility drill, but you’ll learn a lot about your hips if you watch the full video!
+Here's a bonus video featuring Coach Holly and her favorite way to release the hip flexor muscles using a lacrosse ball and a kettlebell.
+The video will start with this mobility drill, but you'll learn a lot about your hips if you watch the full video!

 Running with lower back pain doesn’t have to be a forever sentencing.
 You can do something about it and get back to smooth, pain-free running—but it’ll take action and commitment.